UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 ## Differences between LdapAuthentication and DirectoryAuthentication
 [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) and [Visus.LdapAuthentication](Visus.LdapAuthentication) can mostly be used interchangeably with a few exceptions:
-1. `System.DirectorySerices.Protocols` requires native LDAP libraries for P/Invoke being installed.
+1. `System.DirectoryServices.Protocols` requires native LDAP libraries for P/Invoke being installed.
 This should be the case for all Windows platforms by default, but on Linux, `libldap` must be installed.
 1. We found Visus.DirectoryAuthentication to be significantly faster on Windows systems than [Visus.LdapAuthentication](Visus.LdapAuthentication), particularly when using LDAPS.
-On Linux systems, however, we found that [Visus.LdapAuthentication](Visus.LdapAuthentication) is usually more reliable than [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) due to `System.DirectorySerices.Protocols` lacking a bunch of features on top of `libldap`.
+On Linux systems, however, we found that [Visus.LdapAuthentication](Visus.LdapAuthentication) is usually more reliable than [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) due to `System.DirectoryServices.Protocols` lacking a bunch of features on top of `libldap`.
 1. `LdapOptions.RootCaThumbprint` is not supported.
 You can, however, check the immediate issuer of the server's certificate using `LdapOptions.ServerCertificateIssuer`.
 1. [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) supports different authentication types, which are dependent on the underlying native implementation, though.
 This can be configured via `LdapOptions.AuthenticationType`.
 1. While [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) relies on the underlying API to handle multiple servers, you can configure the behaviour of [Visus.LdapAuthentication](Visus.LdapAuthentication) in your application settings via the `LdapOptions.ServerSelectionPolicy`.